Paper Types & Finishes

 Can I print on my product with my home/office printer?

-Our letterheads and compliment slips are always printed onto premium grade uncoated paper, the paper that we use is inkjet and laser printer guaranteed.
-None of our coated stock can be printed on with a home/office printer (unless specifically requested).
+Our Letterheads and Compliment Slips are always printed onto premium grade uncoated paper, the paper that we use is inkjet and laser printer guaranteed.
+None of our coated stock can be over-printed with a home/office printer.

 It is normal practice to specify the thickness of paper/card by its weight in grams per square metre (GSM or GM).
-Fax and photocopier paper is usually around 80gsm, a high quality letterhead is around 120gsm, a leaflet such as a takeaway menu is around 150gsm, a flyer is around 300gsm and a postcard or high quality business card is around 400gsm.
+Fax and photocopier paper is usually around 80gsm, a high quality Letterhead is around 100gsm/120gsm, a Leaflet such as a takeaway menu is around 130gsm/170gsm, a Flyer is around 300gsm and a Postcard or high quality Business Card is around 400gsm/450gsm.

 What is NCR paper?

-The letters NCR stand for No Carbon Required, this stock is used for our NCR pads and means you no longer have to use messy carbon paper.
+The letters NCR stand for No Carbon Required, this stock is typically used for NCR Pads (duplicate pads) and means you no longer have to use messy carbon paper.

 What is the difference between a gloss and matt laminate finish?